for Gift Shop Managers

-- Top eCommerce platform providers include: Shopify, Magento, BigCommerce, WooCommerce, 3dcart.
+- Top ecommerce platform providers include: Shopify, Magento, BigCommerce, WooCommerce.

-- Common domain registrars (providers) include: Domain.com, GoDaddy, Bluehost, HostGator, Namecheap.
+- Common domain registrars (providers) include: Google, Domain.com, GoDaddy, Bluehost, HostGator, Namecheap.

-- Some of the best web host providers include: Bluehost, HostGator, DreamHost, A2Hosting, Hostinger.
+- Some of the best webhost providers include: Bluehost, HostGator, DreamHost, A2Hosting.

-Before deciding, see if your organization has established these providers already and also ask about any requirements.
-The hospital may have a webhost already, or require a HIPAA-compliant webhost provider, or prohibit custom domains.
-Noelle Boardman, Shop Manager at UnityPoint St. Luke’s Hospital in Cedar Rapids, learned that her hospital already had an eCommerce platform and local web developer available for the gift shop’s use.
+But first, find out if your organization has already established these services with a chosen provider.
+Also ask about any requirements or regulations.
+The hospital may already be using a web host, or require a HIPAA-compliant provider, or prohibit custom domains.
+Noelle Boardman, Shop Manager at UnityPoint St. Luke’s Hospital in Cedar Rapids, learned that her hospital already had an ecommerce platform and local web developer available for the gift shop’s use.
 Also check with the maternity department.
 Most of them sell products online for mothers and newborns.
-You may be able to use the same eCommerce platform.
+You may be able to use the same ecommerce platform.

 Consider creating a free 14-day trial with Shopify to become familiar with the setup process, identify requirements, and determine if you want to go at it alone or get help.
 Use the free trail as a learning tool.
 Then keep the account or close it, no credit card required.